By Claire Georgiou, Reboot Naturopath, B.HSc ND

 10. Pineapple: Pineapple was shown in research to enhance and raise serum levels of melatonin levels in males.
 Oranges also showed promise along with bananas of course.

-Having a small snack an hour or 2 before bed can enhance sleep, while it is really important to remember not to eat heavy large meals or snacks before bed as this will have the opposite effect and will create a restless night.
+Having a small snack an hour or two before bed can enhance sleep, while it is really important to remember not to eat heavy large meals or snacks before bed as this will have the opposite effect and will create a restless night.
 Here is a list of other ways to get more sleep!